jax-b/jax-b/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

-Jackson Borneman is a Technical Intern specializing in advanced computer systems.
-He is currently enrolled at George Mason University studying for a Bachelor of Applied Science in **Cybersecurity**.
+Jackson Borneman is a Cybersecuriy Engineer at ManTech.
+He is recently completed a Bachelor of Applied Science in **Cybersecurity** at George Mason University.

 In his free time Jackson experiments with electronics, computer system maintenance and administration.